What Others See that We Can’t

 However, that all changed when the college hired a new dean.
-I worked in the Office of Student Development, and this was to be one of her departments.
+I worked in the Office of Student Development, one of her departments.

 Since she was new and had not observed any of these behaviors, she wondered if I would have an evaluation to determine if I had a substance abuse problem.
 I immediately agreed, thinking I could justify my use to any counselor.

 Excuses Quickly Crumble with a Professional Counselor

 My assessment was not what I expected.
 I assumed it would be a form with yes/no responses, and I knew I’d lie.

 Instead, the counselor asked questions that I found challenging.
 It was apparent that I could not rationalize my use with this woman.

 After talking, I asked her opinion, and she calmly told me that I was an addict and an alcoholic.
 I wondered if she had to report her evaluation to the school.

 When she said that she only could with my permission, I took what I thought was a way out.
 I informed her that she did not have my permission.
 Feeling smug and self-assured, I grabbed my purse and left.